11 Questions About Peanut Allergies Answered | MyFoodAllergyTeam

 Written by Joan Grossman

-1. Peanuts Aren’t Nuts
+1. Are Peanuts Nuts?

-Immune reactions cause inflammation and a range of allergy symptoms that can vary considerably among people who are allergic to peanuts, including:
+Peanut allergy reactions can cause a wide range of allergy symptoms that can vary from person to person, including:

 • Skin hives and discoloration